stanleytansx/stanleytansx.github.io/index.md

 ## About Me

 I am a Lewis B. Cullman fellow pursuing my PhD at Yale University and the New York Botanical Garden.
-Using field experiments, computational genomics methods, and machine learning models, I study the (i) influence of microbes on plant communities in tropical forests and (ii) the effects of climate change on the health and productivity of tropical forest ecosystems.
+Using field experiments, computational genomics, and machine learning models, I study the (i) influence of microbes on plant communities in tropical forests and (ii) the effects of climate change on the health and productivity of tropical forest ecosystems.
 My work informs policies and ecosystem management practices to create healthier forests, for the benefit of human societies and economies.

 ## Research Interests

-- **Plant Biology and Forest Ecology:** plant-microbe interactions, life history strategies, plant functional traits
+- **Plant Biology and Forest Ecology:** plant-microbe interactions, life history strategies, species-coexistence
-- **Ecosystem Services:** financing forest conservation, one health, urban forests and parks
+- **Ecosystem Services:** conservation finance, one health, urban greenery
 - **Computer Vision:** image recognition for plant phenotyping, plant stress and disease detection

 ## News

 - **[Aug 2024]** I joined the Comita Lab at Yale University and the New York Botanical Garden.
+- **[Jul 2024]** I was selected as a Quad Fellow (Southeast Asia, 2024).
 - **[May 2024]** I joined the United Nations Climate Change Secretariat's Adaptation Division.
 - **[May 2024]** I graduated from the National University of Singapore with a Bachelor of Science in Environmental Studies (First Class Honours).